jhunuak47/Simple_landingpage/README.md

-# Flipr Landing Page
+# Simple_landingpage

-This repository contains the code for the **Flipr Landing Page**, a web application designed to manage and showcase projects, clients, and other essential information.
+This repository contains the code for the **Simple_landingpage**, a web application designed to manage and showcase projects, clients, and other essential information.
 This project is built with modern web technologies and includes both frontend and backend components.

 ## 🛠 Technologies Used